Small-doge128/Slim-65-ANSI-Choc-keyboard-62-keys/README.md

 # about

-A mint sounding keyboard that's small lightweight and thin as a cookie also the hardest was that i used ki cad (for the first time in my life) and building a keyboard also if you forgot (also for the first time) and software.
-Its gonna be for my acer aspire 5.
+A mint sounding keyboard that's small, lightweight and thin as a cookie, also the hardest was that I used ki cad , building a keyboard and software all of that first in my life.
+It's going to be for my acer aspire 5.

 # features

 Hot swap sockets so you can swap switches fast and easy.
-You can program the keys to what ever you want, the best keys for it are on the right of the board.
-If you want you can solder a display, lights or whatever you want to the computer but i didn't want that.
-Custom 3d prnted keycaps that i designed myself except the 1u I bought those.
+You can program the keys to what ever you want via QMK, if you know what are you doing.
+Custom 3d prnted keycaps that i designed myself except the 1u I bought those and a 3d printed case that you can use but i didn't.

+# step by step tutorial for firmware

+1. Download the file called slim65_default.uf2.
+2. Press and hold the boot button, while holding plug a USB-C cable from your computer to the controller.
+3. Now a new folder/device should pop up.
+4. Put the .uf2 file into there and it should remove it self.
+5. If it did now the keyboard should work enjoy.

 # dimensions
 PCB - 294 mm lenght and 91 mm width

 # keys

 it has 49-1U keys, 6-1.25U keys, 2-1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key total 62 keys.
-It uses kailh choc switches and keycaps, with added help of stabilizer.

 # why did i create it